 The Federal Motor Carrier Safety Association has specific rules and regulations pertaining to the loading and transporting of cargo in commercial trucks.
 These rules exist for the safety of everyone on and off the road.
 Improperly loaded and improperly secured cargo can easily spill, causing disastrous injuries and property damage.
-If you were injured because of an improperly loaded or overloaded truck, you have the right to seek compensation in a personal injury lawsuit.
+If you were injured because of an improperly loaded or overloaded truck, you have the right to seek compensation in a car accident lawsuit.
 Dallas semi truck accident attorney represents individuals who were injured by improperly loaded trucks as well as the families of deceased victims.

 PROPERLY SECURED CARGO